AAM77/AAM77.github.io/_posts/2018-07-29-building_my_hearth_and_home_inventory_sorter.markdown

 I also learned that using ‘unless’ with negations is preferred, as is using ‘single quotes’ except for cases involving interpolation.

 Also, I don't go into too much detail in this blog.
 I am going to make a video that outlines everything.
 It was a long process and I encountered several headache inducing issues that I eventually figured out.
 I will link to the video at a future date.

-The link to web-app on heroku is: https://hh-inventorysorter-sinatra.herokuapp.com/

 My next step is to work on the app again after graduation to improve it.